GSA/challenges-and-prizes/_challenges/1069-harmful-algal-bloom-video-challenge.md

 ### Description
 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

 <p>A harmful algal bloom is an overgrowth of algae in a water body that can affect water quality and aquatic life.
-Some blooms can produce toxins that may also harm people, animals, and the local environment.
+Some blooms can produce toxins that may also harm people, animals, and the local environment.</p>
 <p><strong>We need high school students' help!</strong> Create a video, no more than two minutes in length, that teaches people how to spot harmful algal blooms and how to be safe around them.
 Videos should promote public awareness of harmful algal blooms to people who use the waters, such as swimmers, boaters, fishers, or people who bring pets or livestock to the waters.</p>
 <p>Entrants must be students in grades 9-12 residing in one of the following states or tribal lands in Environmental Protection Agency (EPA) Regions 7 and 8:</p>
 <ul>